-Traveling with a baby before they are eating solids is much simpler.
-Bring enough food (milk, formula or baby food) for the duration of the flight with extra for unexpected delays.
+Traveling with a baby before they are eating solids is a much simpler time.
+During this period all you need to worry about is bringing enough food (milk, formula or baby food) for the duration of the flight with extra for unexpected delays.
 You never know when you will be delayed at airports.
 Outside of the US you cannot count on being able to buy formula easily, so this becomes even more important.
 Also, do not rely on milk or food to be provided for your baby even on international flights.

 For the babies who have moved onto solids, loads of snacks are essential.
 The squeezable packets of baby food are travel lifesavers.
 Dry snacks and individual snack bags are also great.
 Our growing baby loved puffs, teething biscuits, crackers, and rice cakes.
 These all traveled easily and kept fresh.

 In addition to snacks, if your baby drinks water, milk or juice bring what you will need for the flight.
 Once our son moved on to cows milk we would take the Horizon single packets of milk because they did not need to be refrigerated to stay fresh.
 Remember that you can carry on as much food and liquids as required for your baby.
 However, be prepared for TSA to test the liquids or conduct a full body pat down just as an extra precaution.

 Tip: To help yourself through security, pack all foods and liquids in one easy to remove bag.

 Bring Lots of Baby Supplies